Here you can learn about the basic features of building Questionaires in Gorilla by exploring the list of questions on the left.

 A question about a participants' first language could be used to give them a version of the task in their first language.
 Alternatively, you might exclude someone entirely if a particular language is not their first language.

-A new questionnaire can be created in a project by pressing the 'Create' button and selecting 'Questionnaire' and 'Create New'.
+A new Gorilla Questionnaire can be created within a Project by pressing the 'Create' button and selecting 'Questionnaire' from the dropdown menu.

 In Gorilla you create questionnaires using the Questionnaire Builder.